KILTprotocol/kilt-workshop-101/verification.md

 ```

 ## Run

-Execute the file by running this command in your terminal (still within your `kilt-rocks` directory):
+Execute the file by running this command in your terminal, still within your `kilt-rocks` directory:

 ```bash
 node 4-verification.js
 ```

+You should see `true` being logged.

 That's it!
-You've successfully verified a claim, as a <span class="label-role verifier">verifier</span>.
+You've successfully verified a claim as a <span class="label-role verifier">verifier</span>.